 To calculate the fractional odds of a given situation, we first must determine the number of chances of success and failure.
 Here are the straightforward formulas for them:

-- is the number of chances for success or winning; and
+- – Number of chances for success or winning; and

-You can also use these formulas if you know either the numbers of chances for success or against success, and either the probability of winning, , or the probability of losing, :
+You can also use these formulas if you know either the number of chances for success or against success, and either the probability of winning, , or the probability of losing, :

-When you know the number of chances for success and probability of winning:
+When you know the number of chances for success and the probability of winning:

 When you know the number of chances for success and probability of losing: